GS1400/MADFO/README.md

 serious use of this code.

 This directory contains
-* the Matlab source code for Version 1.0 (March 2, 2022),
+* the Matlab source code for Version 1.0 (March 18, 2023),
-* a driver program driverMADFO.m showing its use,
+* a driver program driver.m showing its use,
 * and the paper

 M. Kimiaei and A. Neumaier